kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 ``` javascript
 const { expect } = require("chai");
 ```
-This is a standard JavaScript syntax used to import in the script a library (`chai`) but only from this library the package `expect`.
+This is a standard JavaScript syntax used to import in the script a library (`chai`) limited to only the package `expect` from this library.
 We'll use it in line 20.

 ## 2.4	Import the Hardhat blockchain development framework
 The line 3 says